Registering as a student in Nottingham

 If you haven't registered to vote in Nottingham before, please think about doing so as you settle into life at the University by registering on the government website https://www.gov.uk/register-to-vote you can vote in national and local elections.

-If you are a student living in Nottingham, you still need to respond to the Household Enquiry Form (HEF) sent to your term-time address by visiting www.householdresponse.com/nottingham.
+If you are a student living in Nottingham, you still need to respond to the Household Form sent to your term-time address by visiting www.householdresponse.com/nottingham if the information on the form is incorrect or incomplete.
 This applies even if you are an international student or you are already registered to vote at your home address.

 You could receive a fine of up to £1,000 if we do not receive a HEF response for your property.